oobecomau/desktop.gov.au/docs/as-built-as-configured/office-365.md

 #### Apply Disclaimer

-Note, the disclaimer text is provided as an example only and is typically unique across Agencies.
+Note, the disclaimer text is provided as an example only and is typically unique across organisations.

 - Apply this rule if: The recipient is located `Outside the organization`
 - Do the following actions: Append the message with the disclaimer